dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_10.md

 The typing systems focuses on the arity of names but by giving differently named types to names with the same artiy, it can do some finer checks.
 For instance, in the example above `ALERT` and `TALK` are used in the same way (no payload) but since their type is named differently, it is not possible to put an `ALERT` name instead of a `TALK` name.

-This make is possible to have different granularity when typing names.
+This makes it possible to have different granularity when typing names.
 At one extreme, we can just keep track of the arity for instance, we can type CCS processes using only the type `(NAME, ())` and the monadic π-calculus with `(NAME, (NAME))`.
 Or as with the example, give a finer distinctions by give naming differently what essentially is the same type.